 Symptoms include pain or cramps in one leg that come when you walk and go away when you rest

 With severe peripheral arterial disease, your leg may hurt all the time and you may get skin sores

-If your leg artery is suddenly blocked completely, you'll get gangrene and need an amputation unless the blockage is opened up right away
+If your leg artery is suddenly blocked completely, you'll get gangrene (death of tissues caused by a lack of blood) and need an amputation unless the blockage is opened up right away